atom/flight-manual.atom.io/content/hacking-atom/sections/package-modifying-text.md

 #### Basic Text Insertion

 To begin, press `cmd-shift-P` to bring up the [Command Palette](https://github.com/atom/command-palette).
-Type "generate package" and select the "Package Generator: Generate Package" command, just as we did in [Generate Package](/hacking-atom/sections/package-word-count/#generate-package).
+Type "generate package" and select the "Package Generator: Generate Package" command, just as we did in [the section on package generation](/hacking-atom/sections/package-word-count/#package-generator).
 Enter `ascii-art` as the name of the package.

 Now let's edit the package files to make our ASCII Art package do something interesting.
 Since this package doesn't need any UI, we can remove all view-related code so go ahead and delete `lib/ascii-art-view.coffee`, `spec/ascii-art-view-spec.coffee`, and `styles/`.